If a coaching candidate wants to lead the Detroit Lions, he better bring Matthew Stafford’s favorite donuts to the interview.

 Stafford said he and Caldwell did not discuss his performance or mechanics during the interview (a topic that should have been addressed by either man).

-"Actually, none of that happened," Stafford told WJR-AM.
+"Actually, none of that happened," Stafford told WJR-AM (via the team’s website).
 "Honestly, it was just he and I sitting down and talking.
 He told me he watched basically every play of our season.
 He picked my brain about our team, and I picked his about his philosophy in coaching and all that kind of stuff."

 Stafford is Detroit’s franchise quarterback, so it makes sense for him to be involved in the process.
 Bears quarterback Jay Cutler was involved in the hiring of coach Marc Trestman prior to this season.